CHOP Again Ranked Among the Best in the Nation and No. 1 in Region by U.S. News & World Report

 Why the rankings matter

-When creating its rankings, U.S. News relies on clinical data, supplied by the nearly 200 pediatric hospitals it surveys, and on an annual survey of nearly 11,000 pediatric specialists across the country.
+When creating its rankings, U.S. News relies on clinical data, supplied by the nearly 200 pediatric hospitals it surveys, and on an annual survey of nearly 11,000 pediatric specialists nationwide.
 The ranking methodology considers patient outcomes, such as mortality, complications and infection rates; efficiency and coordination of care delivery, and compliance with "best practices."
 Surgical success rates, adequacy of nurse staffing, procedure and patient volume, availability of programs for particular illnesses and conditions, and much more were components of the survey.

 Nurse with child, drawingNo other pediatric hospital in our region has ever been named to the U.S. News Honor Roll.